Apache Spark: Spark Streaming

 Spark Streaming uses Spark Core's fast scheduling capability to perform streaming analytics.
 It ingests data in mini-batches and performs RDD transformations on those mini-batches of data.
 This design enables the same set of application code written for batch analytics to be used in streaming analytics, thus facilitating easy implementation of lambda architecture.
 However, this convenience comes with the penalty of latency equal to the mini-batch duration.
 Other streaming data engines that process event by event rather than in mini-batches include Storm and the streaming component of Flink.
 Spark Streaming has support built-in to consume from Kafka, Flume, Twitter, ZeroMQ, Kinesis, and TCP/IP sockets.

 In Spark 2.x, a separate technology based on Datasets, called Structured Streaming, that has a higher-level interface is also provided to support streaming.

 Spark can be deployed in a traditional on-premises data center as well as in the cloud.

-MLlib Machine Learning Library
+MLlib machine learning library

 Spark MLlib is a distributed machine-learning framework on top of Spark Core that, due in large part to the distributed memory-based Spark architecture, is as much as nine times as fast as the disk-based implementation used by Apache Mahout (according to benchmarks done by the MLlib developers against the alternating least squares (ALS) implementations, and before Mahout itself gained a Spark interface), and scales better than Vowpal Wabbit.
 Many common machine learning and statistical algorithms have been implemented and are shipped with MLlib which simplifies large scale machine learning pipelines, including: